cyachen/cyachen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a third-year M.S. student in the Graduate School of Artificial Intelligence, the University of Chinese Academy of Sciences, working with [Prof. Dong-Ming Yan](https://sites.google.com/site/yandongming/dong-ming-yans-homepage).
+I am currently a third-year M.S. student in the Graduate School of Artificial Intelligence, the University of Chinese Academy of Sciences, advised by [Prof. Dong-Ming Yan](https://sites.google.com/site/yandongming/dong-ming-yans-homepage).
 Before that, I got my B.S. degree from Beijing Institute of Technology, China in 2018.

 My interests lie in Computer Graphics, Goemetry Processing and Computer vision.
 {style="text-align: justify;"}